Helene's flooding swept away 11 workers at a Tennessee factory. Now the state is investigating

 Ingram said he survived by grabbing onto plastic pipes that were on the truck.
 He said he and four others floated for about half a mile (about 800 meters) before they found safety on a sturdy pile of debris.

+He welcomed the criminal investigation into the company, saying accountability could save lives in the future.

+“It does seem ridiculous to me that this plant wasn’t evacuated,” Graham said.

-“We are devastated by the tragic loss of great employees,” company founder Gerald O’Connor said in the statement Monday.
+“We are devastated by the tragic loss of great employees,” Impact Plastics founder Gerald O’Connor said in the statement Monday.
 “Those who are missing or deceased, and their families are in our thoughts and prayers.”

 Bertha Mendoza was with her sister when the flooding started, but they got separated, according to a eulogy on her GoFundMe page authored by her daughter-in-law, who declined an interview request.